HOW COMMUNIST IS CHINA?

 The Montréal Review, April 2011

 Today, when we speak about socialism or communism, we usually discuss economy.
-Human rights and political system always come second largely because in the twentieth century the real competition between the two systems - the communist bloc and the capitalist "free world" - was in the economic field.
-And more importantly, Marxist theory, the orthodox socialist theory, was primarily based on the economic analysis of capital accumulation and on critique of the existing in the nineteenth century labour relations.
-The Marxist theory had no ambition to explain the political organization of a future socialist/communist society, it offered only a vague millenarian prediction that in communist societies, purified from the evils of capital owners, the state will cease to exist, which means that political will disappear as a source of human organization.
-(1) Marxist ideals - equality, fairness, freedom - proved too ambitions for people to apply in practice, but they were also a great source for political emancipation and economic reform.
+Human rights and political system always come second mostly because in the twentieth century the real competition between the two systems - the communist bloc and the capitalist "free world" - was in the field of economy (and geo-politics, of course).
+Besides, Marxist theory, the orthodox socialist theory, so to say, was primarily based on the economic analysis of capital accumulation and on critique of the existing in the nineteenth century labour relations.
+The Marxist theory had no ambition, nor, in fact, the ability to explain the political organization of future socialist/communist society, it only had vague prophesies that the future communist societies, purified from the capital owners, would be stateless, i.e. apolitical.
+(1)

 There are no communist states today.
-Indeed, there have never been communist states.
-The former communist countries such as the Soviet Union or DDR (East Germany) were a twentieth century modification of the old Oriental despotism.
-But today, curiously, the ruling elites in the second economic power in the world are arguing that their country is a communist state.
-They use Marxist rhetoric and communist symbols and the political organization of their country is one-party system, the same as it was in the former Soviet Union.
-Yet, what is communist and what is not, usually depends not on state propaganda or politics, but on facts that deal with the economic organization of society.
-In a truly communist state there are no private owners, the land is collectivized, and the state, which is supposedly an expression of collective will, regulates economic activity channelling capitals and investments were they are supposedly most needed.
+There have never been.
+The former communist countries such as the Soviet Union or DDR (East Germany) were twentieth century modifications of old Oriental despotisms.
+Yet, today, curiously, the ruling elites of the second economic power in the world argue and insist that their country is a communist state.
+Moreover, they use Marxist rhetoric and communist symbols to define their regime, and the political organization of their country is one-party system.
+Is it China a communist state?
+Is the Chinese society apolitical?
+How communist is China?

-Marxism is full of contradictions when we try to apply its principles into practice.
-Here's a paradox: in a communist state the capitalist is the state bureaucrat.
-The bureaucrat is not an exclusive owner of the capital, but his power to use it and to create labour relations makes him, at least for a certain period of time, a true capitalist.
+However beautiful and exciting as a theory, Marxism is full of contradictions if applied in practice.
+Here's a paradox, a contradiction in the heart of Marxist theory: in a communist state the capitalist is the state bureaucrat.
+The bureaucrat is not an exclusive owner of capital, but with his power to manage and use capital, he is de facto, at least for a certain period of time, a true capitalist.
 Thus, there is no pure communist state, a state without capitalists.
 But the economic organization of contemporary China does not resemble even the "bureaucratic" state capitalism of twentieth century.
 In 1999, in "communist" China, more than 20 million people were employed by private enterprises and the contribution of private sector to the industrial output was 73.5%.
 (2) The state run newspaper "China Daily" reported last summer (2010) that private sector provides 90% of the new jobs in China and quoted Vice Minister Zhong Youping who said that the country had 7.55 million private companies at the end of March 2010, up almost 14 percent year-on-year, with total registered capital exceeding 15 trillion yuan ($2.2 trillion), up 26.9 percent.
 "Zhong urged local industry and commerce bureaus to continue their support for the private sector following the central government's support plan unveiled in May to boost development in the private sector," the China Daily reported.
 (3)

-Discussion and repetition of the obvious is always boring.
-As the early twentieth century cultural reformer Hu Shi, I believe that we should speak or write when we really think that we have something important to say.
-In this short essay, I have no ambition to argue that China is not a communist country.
+This short essay has no ambition to say the obvious: that China is not a communist country.
 The facts speak for themselves.
 Everyone knows how capitalist China is.
-I am more interested in questions like Why did China accept (and still follows) the Marxist ideology?
-Why does its political system resemble this of the former communist states?
-How communist was the philosophy of Chinese communist leader Mao Zedong?
-The lenght of this essay does not permit a detailed analysis, and my knowledge of China is not so deep to offer satisfactory answers, but I hope that I will answer to these questions at least partially.
+It rather aims to partially respond to questions like Why did China accept (and still follows) the Marxist ideology?
+Why does its political system resemble the system of the former communist states?
+How communist the philosophy of the Chinese communist leader Mao Zedong was?

-Although a great civilization, a state with rich history, culture and traditions, China in XIX century did not escape the fate of the most states in the world that fell under the sway of the European economic, political and cultural power.
-In the eighteenth and nineteenth century, the West European societies did two crucial breaks in the consistent chain of human history: they restricted the power of king and aristocracy and developed a new economic system rewarding productivity, trade and business dynamism.
-Such a break up was achieved for first time in human history and was hugely supported by a compendium of liberal, well-defined ideas that legitimized political equality and economic freedom from the old feudal bondages.
-This revolution did not bring immediate prosperity to all people, nor eradicated the social and political evils.
-The disappointment from the new order, the development of new forms of oppression, (4) created a new set of ideas that aimed to push civilization even farther ahead.
-So, for example, John Locke's idea of the sacrality of private property was re-developed by Marx, who saw in property an absolute individual right: everyone owns his labour and no one has right to steal the surplus value of his brethren's product of labour.
-(5) Socialism was born as an opposition to the industrial capitalism that on his part was a result of the political and social revolutions in the late 18th and early 19th century.
+Although a great civilization, a state with rich history, culture and traditions, China of the XIX century did not escape the fate of the non-European states that fell under the sway of the Western economic, political, and cultural hegemonism.
+In the eighteenth and nineteenth century, the Western societies made two crucial breaks in the chain of human history: they restricted the power of monarchy and aristocracy and developed a new economic system rewarding productivity, trade, and entrepreneurship.
+Such a change was achieved for the first time in human history, and it was supported by new ideologies, or beliefs, that legitimized the political ambitions of bourgeoisie.
+The revolution, however, did not bring immediate prosperity to all, nor did it eradicate the social and political evils.
+So, almost with its inception and victory the capitalist liberalism found in socialism an opposing doctrine having even more radical nature and goals.
+The disappointment from the new liberal order, the development of new forms of oppression, (4) created a new set of ideas that aimed to push the organization of human society even farther.
+Marx's re-definition of Locke's idea of the "sacrality" of private property could serve as a curious (and rare, I should say,) example of how liberalism was challenged on its own ground: Marx saw in property not just "sacral," but absolute individual right; being a critic of the capitalist exploitation and defender of proletariat, he argued that everyone owns his labour to the point that no one has the right to steal or exploit it with or without consent.
+The absolute right of property, in Marx's view, was therefore so radical that destroys the idea of proprietary relations itself.
+(5)

-In the late 19th century China faced an alien, modern civilization that was puffing ahead with a predatorily greed.
-And as Marx and Engels wrote in their seminal essay, The Communist Manifesto, China was doomed as every "underdeveloped" (or "feudal") country in the world, to submit and adopt the features of world capitalism.
-(6) Here is the root of the anti-imperialist rhetoric of the 20th century China.
-China's communism was a reaction in great extent to the Western capitalist expansion and to the unpreparedness of China to face its challenges.
-That is why Chinese communism came from the womb of the nationalist movements and never abandoned its most powerful message - to save China's integrity and independence from the "imperialist" foreign forces.
-(7) A brief look at Mao's vast political writings will convince us that their major theme was not the structure of the new socialist society or the critique of the existing capitalist order, but the revolution against the "imperialists".
-Here it should be added that Mao's revolution was not against the proprietary industrial class (foreign and national), but against the rich peasants, because the rich peasants were the big exploiters of the labour.
-In 1920s - 1940s, there were no true labour or worker movements in China represented by the communist party; instead, there were small cells of city intellectuals and big armies of angry peasants fighting against a government that supported local despotism.
+In the late 19th century, China bented under the yoke of an alien, modern civilization.
+And as Marx and Engels prophesied in their seminal essay, The Communist Manifesto, its fate was in the hands of capital.
+(6) Thus, it is not a surprise that when appeared the Chinese communism was an ally and subsidiary of Chinese nationalism, a reaction to the Western imperialistic capitalism.
+The Chinese communism came from the womb of the nationalist movements and never abandoned its most powerful message - to save China's integrity and independence from the "imperialistic" forces.
+(7) A brief look at Mao's vast political writings will convince us that their major theme was not the structure of the new socialist society or the critique of the existing capitalist order-- there was no such order in China in the time of Mao-- but the fight against the "imperialists".
+It should be added that Mao's revolution was never against the industrial capitalist class (foreign and national), but against the rich peasants, "the feodals" as Marx would say; the rich peasants, the "kulaks" if I use the Bolshevik terminology, whi were the real exploiters of Chinese labour.
+In 1920s - 1940s, there were no true worker movements in China represented by the communist party, no proletariat; instead, there were small cells of city intellectuals and big armies of angry peasants fighting against government that supported local despotism.
 (8)

-So my conclusion is that Chinese communism is neither a fruit of historical logic -- a result of a real class struggle -- nor communism at all.
-It is first and foremost a vague nationalistic ideology that accommodated the discontent peasant masses in the late 1930s.
-In the 20th century, this important fact was not well understood by the West.
-The West, and especially the United States, led supposedly anti-communist wars in places such as Vietnam, but in reality, they did not fight against communists, but against national movements and military organizations that fought against the local elites working in collaboration with the Western "imperialism".
+So, the conclusion is that Chinese communism is neither a fruit of historical logic -- a result of a real class struggle -- nor communism at all.
+It is first and foremost a nationalistic ideology that, under Mao's political genius, accommodated the discontent peasant masses in the late 1930s.
+Chinese communism is first and foremost nationalism, and then political idology that assures the political stability and order in China.

 Discussing the shortcomings of the Versailles Treaty (1919) in an essay, published in mid-1930s, Arnold Toynbee said that the war leaders have special mentality and temperament that correspond to their duties to save the nation from aggression.
 Even after the peace is assured they naturally continue the fight.
 Peacemaking is for peacemakers and that is why wartime leaders after First World War were not able to build a sustainable peace in Europe.
 Professor Toynbee's insight is universally applicable.
 (14) We can argue that state building is not for revolutionaries, especially for revolutionaries who liberated the country from an oppressive and brutal power.
 The revolutionaries are fighters, dissidents; they just cannot stop fighting after the victory, because they have special mentality and temperament.
 This fact explains partially the inability of old revolutionaries like Mao to understand the logic and needs of Chinese society after 1949.
 This also explains the revolutionary fever in the 1960s that started after a few "boring" years of a "socialist" state building.
 Indeed, for some twenty years after Second World War China had a communist/socialist period (in the model of Soviet Stalinism), it had a nationalisation and state controlled economy, Chinese accepted and still accept leadership of the central power, but China has never been truly communist and only now, after the reforms in the 1990s, it built a true, modern state capitalism that gave birth to a true proletariat.
 And here the most interesting questions come: How likely is the break out of a genuine socialist or democratic revolution in China today?
 Is the revolution more pressing and logical today than it was in 1949?